DataDog/documentation/content/en/logs/guide/control-sensitive-logs-data.md

 ---

-Your logs may hold sensitive data, so they may need specific care from a compliance standpoint.
+Because your logs may contain sensitive data, you should be extra careful in how you handle them.
 Once you realize that you are ingesting sensitive data into Datadog, consider these two things:

-- If you have intentionally set up your logs to have sensitive data for legitimate troubleshooting and auditing purposes, use Roles Based Action Control to ensure that you have set up appropriate restrictions to ensure that only entitled users who have access to your Datadog account can access this data.
+- If you have intentionally set up your logs to have sensitive data for legitimate troubleshooting and auditing purposes, use Roles Based Access Control to ensure that you have set up appropriate restrictions to ensure that only entitled users who have access to your Datadog account can access this data.
 For more information, see the [Logs Roles Based Access Control (RBAC) User's Guide][1] and learn how to configure it for your organization.
-- If the sensitive data being sent from your platform into Datadog is unintentional, you have a compliance concern.
+- Address any unintentional logging of sensitive data to preemptively address any concerns down the road.
 Continue with this guide to learn about addressing that concern.

 Controlling all of the data flow at any time can be challenging, especially on a large and highly collaborative platform.
 This guide walks you through the three steps you should take when you detect compliance-sensitive data from your platform:

-1. [Identify](#determine-the-scope-of-the-data-being-sent) the nature and the scope of sensitive data being sent.
+1. [Determine the scope of the data being sent](#determine-the-scope-of-the-data-being-sent) the nature and the scope of sensitive data being sent.
-2. [Fix](#fix-the-source-of-the-data-upstream) the source of data upstream.
+2. [Fix the source of the data upstream](#fix-the-source-of-the-data-upstream) the source of data upstream.
-3. [Handle](#handle-data-already-sent-to-datadog) sensitive data that has already been sent into Datadog.
+3. [Handle data already sent to Datadog](#handle-data-already-sent-to-datadog) sensitive data that has already been sent into Datadog.

 ## Determine the scope of the data being sent